 DWI and Refusal Penalties

 Penalties differ depending on whether the charge is a First Offense, a Second Offense, a Third Offense, or Refusing to Submit to a Breath Test as well as the level of BAC the individual is charged with having at the time of the arrest.
 Penalties also vary for Underage DWI/DUI, and there are enhanced penalties for those drivers that possess a Commercial Drivers License (CDL).
+The complete penalties for DWI and Refusal in New Jersey can be found in the DWI Penalty section of this website.

 How Our Firm Can Help